 UBC Sauder Executive Education is currently reviewing the Certificate in Content Strategy program, in order to provide the best learning experience to participants.
 Please check back with us in Spring 2019 for new course offerings and further updates regarding these programs.

 Digital technology plays an integral role in communications for organizations today, encompassing everything from sending out tweets and press releases to creating web pages or writing blogs.
-Building engaging and persuasive content through digital storytelling and across multi-platforms is essential to reaching your employees, clients and community stakeholders.
+Knowing how to create engaging and persuasive content and how to distribute it across multiple platforms is essential if you are go to reach your clients and community stakeholders.

 Open all | Close all

 - lead, manage and communicate effectively on digital projects and that align with your organization's goals

 - evaluate the impact of digital communications on brand and marketing

 - define effective user interface and user design principles